ardanlabs/gotraining/topics/go/README.md

 _"Unless the developer has a really good idea of what the software is going to be used for, there's a very high probability that the software will turn out badly.
 If the developers don't know and understand the application well, then it's crucial to get as much user input and experience as possible." - Brian Kernighan_

-**_"An architecture isn't a set of pieces, it's a set of rules about what you can expect of them." - Michael Feathers_**

 ---

 ### Productivity vs Performance